Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 No need to add no items in `application.yml`.
 Just replace placeholders with actual value.

 ## 9.2.
 Create required resources in Azure

-No need to create new Azure resources.
+### 9.2.1.
+Create resource-server-1-role-1 and resource-server-1-role-2.
+Read [MS docs about declaring roles for an application], create 2 roles for resource-server-1: `resource-server-1-role-1` and `resource-server-1-role-1`.

+### 9.2.1.
+Assign user-1 to resource-server-1-role-1
+Read [MS docs about assigning users and groups to roles], assign user-1 to `resource-server-1-role-1`.

 ## 9.3.
 Run the application
-Run [09-resource-server-check-permission-by-role].
+- Run [09-resource-server-check-permission-by-role].

-Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
+- Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
 Use the new opened [InPrivate window] to access `http://localhost:8081/role/resource-server-1-role-1` and `http://localhost:8081/role/resource-server-1-role-2`.
 It should return 401.
 Because now we do not have authority to access this resource-server.
 In the next section, we will use OAuth2 client to access this resource-server.

 ## 9.4.
 Homework
  - Read the source code of `JwtAuthenticationConverter.java`.
 Investigate what is `JwtAuthenticationConverter#setPrincipalClaimName` used for.